MaryanBog/FCS-Whitepaper/fcs-sdk/README.md

     ctrl.setG(fcs::default_G);
 }

-3. Use in control loop
-double loop_step(double delta) {
+// Use inside your control loop: double loop_step(double delta) {
     // delta = current deviation (error)
     double u = ctrl.update(delta);
-    return u; // control signal for actuator
+    return u; // control signal for the actuator
 }

-Control Cycle (FXI–Δ–E + G)
+## How the Control Cycle Works

-The update() call implements the following sequence:
+The FCS update step computes:

+\[
+X = F(\Delta)
+\]
-X = F(Δ) — deviation transformation into FXI-space
+— deviation transformation

+\[
+X' = E(X)
+\]
-X' = E(X) — equilibrium contraction (‖E(X)‖ < ‖X‖)
+— equilibrium contraction

+\[
+\Delta' = F^{-1}(X')
+\]
-Δ' = F⁻¹(X') — mapping back to deviation space
+— inverse mapping

+\[
-u = G(Δ') — control signal for the physical actuator
+u = G(\Delta')
+\]
+— actuator command output

-This provides smooth, monotonic convergence and robust behavior in nonlinear and turbulent environments where classical PID controllers often become unstable.
+The controller provides smooth and stable convergence, even in nonlinear or turbulent environments where classical PID becomes unstable.

-Integration Notes
+## Integration Notes

-Recommended usage in loops of 100–1000 Hz
+- Designed for real-time loops (100–1000 Hz)

-Safe for microcontrollers (no heap allocations inside update())
+- Works on microcontrollers (no heap usage)

-Can replace or augment existing PID loops
+- Can directly replace or augment PID controllers

-Custom operators F, E, F⁻¹, G can be implemented for:

-saturation,

-asymmetry,

-adaptive behavior,

-hardware-specific constraints.
+- G operator can be nonlinear or saturated (tanh, piecewise, adaptive)

-License
+## License

 All SDK materials are the intellectual property of the author.
-For commercial use, licensing terms are available on request.
+For commercial usage, licensing terms are available on request.